Triple-Arm-Technique-ApS/DigitalIDIssues/.github/ISSUE_TEMPLATE/symmetry_tests.md

 <!-- Any recommendations or suggestions based on the test results -->

 ### Checklist
+- [ ] Initial state of the source system is clear and complete
+- [ ] Expected outcome is documented
 - [ ] Steps to reproduce are clear and complete
-- [ ] Expected results are documented
-- [ ] Actual results are documented
+- [ ] Actual outcome is documented
 - [ ] Severity is selected
 - [ ] Relevant media (screenshots/videos) are attached
 - [ ] Additional observations are noted